 CHART: Election Recounts Are Rare, Reversals Almost Unheard Of

-For anyone who remembers the recount of the 2000 presidential race in Florida, that the state is now conducting three recounts, including for the governor's and U.S. Senate races, may feel like an unsettling case of deja-vu.
+Anyone who remembers the recount of the 2000 presidential race in Florida may feel an unsettling case of deja-vu.
+That the state is now conducting three recounts, including for the governor's and U.S. Senate races.

 But actually, such recounts are fairly unusual.
-According to a 2016 report by FairVote, of some 4,687 statewide general elections between 2000 to 2015, there were just 27 statewide recounts.
+A 2016 survey by FairVote of some 4,687 statewide general elections between 2000 and 2015 found only 27 statewide recounts.
 Of those, 15 were considered "consequential" in that the original margin of victory was no more than 0.15 percent.

-That boils down to one recount for every 173 statewide elections and one consequential recount for every 312 statewide elections.
+That boils down to one recount for every 173 statewide elections, and one consequential recount for every 312 statewide elections.

-If you look at the the top tier elections, for governor, lieutenant governor secretary of state, attorney general and treasurer, there were just 3 consequential recounts out of 808 such elections in that 15 year period.
+If you look at the the top tier elections — for governor, lieutenant governor secretary of state, attorney general and treasurer — there were just three consequential recounts out of 808 such elections in that 15-year period.

 What's more, recounts leading to reversals of elections are rarer yet.

-Of those 15 consequential recounts involving extremely tight races, there were three reversals; the 2008 U.S. Senate race in Minnesota in which Democrat Al Franken defeated Republican Norm Coleman; the 2006 auditors race in Vermont, and the 2004 governor's race in Washington.
+Of those 15 consequential recounts involving extremely tight races, three ended in reversals: the 2008 U.S. Senate race in Minnesota, in which Democrat Al Franken defeated Republican Norm Coleman; the 2006 auditor's race in Vermont, and the 2004 governor's race in Washington.

 In all of those races, the changes were under 500 votes — far smaller than the margins in Florida's biggest races.
 As of late Monday, about 12,000 votes separated the Senate candidates, while the candidates for governor were over 33,000 votes apart.
 Republicans lead in both contests.